wagnerufs/anvil/qGaussian/paper/paper.md

 # Summary

-qGaussian is a R package that contain probability distributions functions, random number generator [@thistleton] and others mathematical functions related to the Tsallis Statistics [@tsallis].
-The user can apply a robust statistical test to identify a q-gaussian distribution at empirical data[@santahelena].
+qGaussian is a R package that contain probability distributions functions and others mathematical functions related to the Tsallis Statistics [@tsallis].
+The user can apply a statistical test to verify how the q-Gaussian distribution adjusts to the empirical data [@santahelena].
+By default, it is provided the density, distribution function, quantile function and random generation [@thistleton] for the q-gaussian distribution.
 A full text [@full] can be find in https://arxiv.org/abs/1703.06172